purelxw/email-spliffer/README.md

 # Information
 Make sure your gmail has less secure apps (https://myaccount.google.com/lesssecureapps)

-If you need help, dm my cord: purelxw#0808
+## Support

-Credits to Klarix for a bit of help
+If you need help, dm the discord lozza#0888